agnostack/magento_extension/README.md

 ## Contribution

 Improvements to the extension are always welcome.
 To contribute, please submit detailed Pull Requests.

-## Bugs

-Please submit bug reports to <a href="https://support.zendesk.com/requests/new">Zendesk</a>.
+To share any Issues or potential Bugs, please submit an Issue.

 ## Copyright and License

-Copyright 2012-present, Zendesk Inc. Licensed under the <a href="http://www.apache.org/licenses/LICENSE-2.0">Apache License Version 2.0</a>.
+Copyright 2012-present, Zendesk Inc. + Copyright 2020-present, agnoStack, Inc. Licensed under the <a href="http://www.apache.org/licenses/LICENSE-2.0">Apache License Version 2.0</a>.